 The majority of patients remain asymptomatic throughout life and no treatment is required.
 A high fiber diet may reduce the incidence of diverticula and rate of complications 7.
-Treatment is usually reserved for diverticulitis of diverticular hemorrhage.
+Treatment is usually reserved for diverticulitis or diverticular hemorrhage.

 The differential for uncomplicated diverticula is small, but they do need to be differentiated from polyps on barium studies and CT virtual colonoscopy because of potentially similar appearances.
-Additionally, when significant mural thickening is present due to muscular hypertrophy, diverticulosis need to be distinguished from colorectal carcinoma given the treatment implications.
+Additionally, when significant mural thickening is present due to muscular hypertrophy, diverticulosis needs to be distinguished from colorectal carcinoma given the treatment implications.

 - on double contrast barium enema, diverticula must be distinguished from polyps, but this is usually trivial

 - when seen 'en face' they can look similar to polyps but can be distinguished by the presence of pooling contrast within the diverticulum and forming a meniscus

 - even if seen on a recumbent overhead film, the two can usually be separated; contrast will often outline the pedicle of a polyp and fade out peripherally, whereas in a diverticulum pooling contrast forms a rounded meniscus with fade centrally 5

 - on CT VR colonoscopy, diverticula will be seen as complete rings delineating the neck, whereas polyps will have an incomplete ring